jamespfennell/transiter/README.md

 ## Getting started

-Transiter uses Postgres database for storing data.
+Transiter uses Postgres for storing data,
+    and by default assumes the database/user/password is `transiter`/`transiter`/`transiter`.
-If Docker compose is available you can easily spin up Postgres with:
+If Docker compose is available you can easily spin up a Postgres instance with this configuration from the root of the repo:

 ```
 docker-compose up postgres